 Cometriq should be used with care in patients taking certain other medicines that affect the way it is broken down in the body.
 For further information, see the package leaflet.

 How does Cometriq work?

-The active substance in Cometriq, cabozantinib, is a receptor-tyrosine kinase inhibitor.
+The active substance in Cometriq, cabozantinib, is a tyrosine kinase inhibitor.
 This means that it blocks the activity of enzymes known as tyrosine kinases.
-These enzymes can be found in certain receptors (such as VEGF, MET and RET receptors) on the surface of cells, including cancer cells, where they activate several processes including cell division and the growth of new blood vessels to supply the cancer.
+These enzymes can be found in certain receptors (such as VEGF, MET and RET receptors) in cancer cells, where they activate several processes including cell division and the growth of new blood vessels to supply the cancer.
 By blocking the activity of these receptors in cancer cells, the medicine reduces the growth and spread of the cancer.

 What benefits of Cometriq have been shown in studies?

 Cometriq has been shown to be effective in one main study involving 330 adults with medullary thyroid cancer that could not be treated with surgery and was extensive or had spread to other parts of the body.
 Cometriq was given once a day in an initial dose of 140 mg (reduced if necessary due to side effects) and compared with placebo (a dummy treatment).
 The main measure of effectiveness was progression-free survival (how long the patients lived before their disease got worse): in patients given Cometriq this was 11.2 months, compared with 4.0 months in those given placebo.